"We think happiness is what we get when attachment gets what it wants. Buddha says happiness is what we get when we give up attachment."

 The Bodhichitta Trust has generated funds from property and investments; leading pilgrimages; organizing cocktail party-auctions; the selling of Chasing Buddha, the award-winning documentary about Ven.
 Robina's life; sales of Devotion CD, a musical collaboration produced by the trust; organizing, since 2017, annual treks to Lawudo Gompa, Lama Zopa Rinpoche's hermitage and retreat center in the Himalayas, which have raised $41,000; and a 2020 cruise circumambulating Australia which will also raise funds to support Rinpoche's Himalayan retreat center.

 To date the Bodhichitta Trust has –

 • Funded the year-long retreat of a nun; and offers monthly support to two FPMT nuns;

-• And is helping bring in funds to support San Francisco FPMT center Tse Chen Ling
+• Brought in funds to support San Francisco FPMT center Tse Chen Ling;

 And striving to do this through commercial investments and activity.

 Working for the lamas since 1976, constantly seeking creative means to support FPMT’s ever-growing community of Buddhist centers and projects and inspired by the efforts of her Dharma brothers and sisters who started businesses to support the organization, Ven.
 Robina came to see the benefit of using commerce to support the nonprofit work.
 "It seems so clear to me that commerce is something that we know well in the West," she says.
 "And we’re geniuses at it."

 When a kind donor offered $2 million, Ven.
 Robina founded The Bodhichitta Trust in 2005 with the hope that its commercial investments might in turn bring in countless dollars to support Lama and Rinpoche.

 The funds were invested in properties in Australia and Bulgaria, shares in a UK company that mines diamonds, an Indian start-up company that produced digital products, and a company in California that produces and distributes action sports DVDs.